earthly/website/blog/_posts/2021-07-06-g++-makefile.md

  - g\+\+
  - c\+\+
 topic: make
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster using containerization.
+This article covers GNU's gcc compiler.
+If you're interested in an approach to builds that allows you to keep gcc and build everywhere then [check us out](/).**

 <!-- vale WritingSuggestions.Cliches = NO -->
 C++ is one of the [most dominant programming languages](https://www.tiobe.com/tiobe-index/cplusplus/).
 Although there are many compilers available, [GCC](http://gcc.gnu.org/) still ranks as one of the most popular choices for C++.
 GCC is part of the GNU toolchain, which comes with utilities like GNU make, GNU bison, and GNU [AutoTools](/blog/autoconf).